uswds/uswds-site/README.md

 1. Run `npm start` in the `uswds` directory, and nake a note of the `Local URL` that Fractal is serving.
 1. In another terminal window, set the `FRACTAL_BASE_URL` env var to the running Fractal instance for `uswds`.
 In your terminal window in the `uswds-site` directory, enter `export FRACTAL_BASE_URL="http://127.0.0.1:3000"` (or the `Local URL` noted above).
 1. In the `uswds-site` window, run `npm run serve` in the `uswds-site` directory to start the Jekyll server.
-1. Run `npm run watch` in both project directories to have changes automatically built and compiled on changes to any asset files.
+1. Run `npm run watch` in the `uswds-site` directory to have changes to that repo automatically built and compiled.
+Note: `uswds-site` will _not_ automatically rebuild when there are changes in `uswds`, you'll need to trigger a site rebuild manually to reflect changes in the `uswds` repo.

 You are now linked and using the local version of USWDS.
 To unlink this version, type `npm unlink uswds` from the _root level_ of the `uswds` directory.